BookStackApp/website/content/docs/admin/third-party-auth.md

 # APP_URL Needs to be set to your BookStack base url
 APP_URL=http://mybookstackurl.com
 ```
-4. In your slack app go to 'OAuth & Permissions' and enter your BookStack base URL into the 'Redirect URL(s)' input then save.
+4. In your slack app go to 'OAuth & Permissions', find the 'Redirect URLs' section then 'Add New Redirect URL'.
+Enter your BookStack base URL then 'Add' before pressing 'Save URLs'.
 5. All done!
 Users should now be able to link their Slack account in their account profile pages and also register/login using their Slack account.

 ---